Restore the Fourth

 Restore the Fourth is an American 501(c)(4) nonprofit organization that seeks to strengthen the Fourth Amendment to the United States Constitution, which prohibits unreasonable searches and seizures, and to eliminate programs that violate it.
-It organized protests in 2013 and 2014, and in 2015 helped to introduce the Surveillance State Repeal Act, besides other lobbying activities.
+It organized protests in 2013 & 2014, and in 2015, helped to introduce the Surveillance State Repeal Act.

 History

 Restore the Fourth originated from the social media website Reddit, shortly after the information leak by Edward Snowden, which exposed the US National Security Agency's (NSA) mass surveillance programs, most notably the PRISM program.
 A Reddit subforum dedicated to the movement was created on June 8, 2013, garnering over 15,000 subscribers in 2 weeks.
 From there, Restore the Fourth moved to Snoonet, which is an IRC network for Reddit communities.
-Most movement organization efforts prior to July 4, 2013 occurred there, where local organizers, national organizers, and users from the subreddit collaborated.
+Most movement organization efforts prior to July 4, 2013, occurred there, where local organizers, national organizers, and users from the subreddit collaborated.

 The first Restore the Fourth protest occurred on June 30, 2013, in Madison, Wisconsin.
 Subsequent Independence Day protests occurred on July 4 with more than 70 local rallies across all 50 U.S. states and Washington, D.C.